Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 7. Fill in the blank: Containment is the act of limited and <----> additional damage caused by an incident. preventing

+8. Which step of the NIST Incident Response Lifecycle involves returning affected systems back to normal operations ?
+	Recovery